 The famous liner MS Queen Elizabeth 2, popularly known as (QE2) is set to assume a new avatar and is being moved to Drydocks World Dubai for renovations to be transformed into a 500-room luxury hotel, which slated for launch in early 2014.
-The aim of the company is to turn the liner into a hallmark of luxury, glamour and sophistication and its chosen location, Dubai’s cruise ship terminal at Port Rashid, has been narrowed on as the ideal location for the same.
-Not only will it be a hotel, but a attraction replete with a luxe shopping mall, a QE2 Café, three Michelin-starred restaurants, convention and meeting facilities, onboard maritime museum displaying QE2 memorabilia and her rich history, along with a collection of treasures of Dubai.
-The 34 year old 294 meter liner has had a historical run so far.
-It was built in the 1960s and boasts of having carried 2.5 million passengers, sailed nearly six million miles and completed 806 trans-Atlantic crossings.
+The company aims to turn the liner into a hallmark of luxury, glamour, and sophistication.
+Its chosen location, Dubai’s cruise ship terminal at Port Rashid, has been narrowed on as the ideal location for the same.
+Not only will it be a hotel, but an attraction replete with a luxe shopping mall, a QE2 Café, three Michelin-starred restaurants, convention and meeting facilities, an onboard maritime museum displaying QE2 memorabilia, and her rich history, along with a collection of treasures of Dubai.
+The 34-year-old 294-meter liner has had a historical run so far.
+It was built in the 1960s and boasted of having carried 2.5 million passengers, sailed nearly six million miles, and completed 806 trans-Atlantic crossings.

 The historical liner was acquired by Istithmar World, the private equity unit of the government-owned conglomerate Dubai World, for $100 million in 2007.
-It was operated by Cunard prior to its sale to Istithmar.
+Cunard operated it before its sale to Istithmar.